National Herald case: ED asks Sonia Gandhi to depose late July | Law-Order

 Congress leaders Mallikarjun Kharge and Pawan Bansal were questioned by the ED in this case in April.

-Congress has accused the Centre of targeting opposition leaders by misusing investigative agencies and has termed the entire action a ''political vendetta''.
+The Congress has accused the Centre of targeting the opposition leaders by ''misusing'' investigative agencies and has termed the entire action a ''political vendetta''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)